jakefordyce/castlesandcritters/how_to_play.markdown

 For Healing, the dice are rolled and not subtracted by any defense.

 Healing, Buffs/DeBuffs, and Status Effects cannot be critical.

+### Status Effects

+Stun/Sleep/Blind etc. are collectively called Status Effects.
+They affect your character in different ways, limiting what they can do in each case.
+Each Status Effect will have a duration, after which they will expire on their own.
+Your character may attempt to recover earlier than that by using their Recover ability.

+When a character is affected by a Status Effect, keep track of the power of the effect in case they want to remove it with Recover or a different ability.

+A Status effect does not stack with itself.
+The higher power is used instead.
+If a character is stunned for 3 power and then another stun affects them with a power of 5, they have a single stun with a power of 5 to dispel, not 8.

+Different Status Effects may affect the player at the same time.
+A character can be stunned and slowed.
+They would need to recover from each effect separately and can specify which one they are attempting to recover from (unless an ability says it is random).

+Stun/Blind - Your character cannot take actions and cannot move.

+Sleep - Your character cannot take actions and cannot move, but taking any damage will make the status effect go away.

+Slow - Your character moves at 1/2 speed, but can otherwise use their actions as normal.

+Silence - Your character cannot cast spells, but can move and use melee attacks.

+Disarm - Your character cannot use melee attacks, but can move and cast spells.